Leialoha/Leialoha/README.md

 </div>

 ```
-The world will never give you want you want, but that is okay.
+The world will never give you want you want, but that is okay,
-For the Lord is with me.
+for the Lord is with me.
 ```

 <div style="margin: 70px 0 0 0;"></div>